lorenzodejong/next-sanity-image/README.md

 * Allows transforming the image using the [@sanity/image-url builder](https://www.npmjs.com/package/@sanity/image-url).
 * Automatically sets the width and the height of the Next image component to the corresponding aspect ratio.
 * Supports Webp formats using automatic content negotation.
-* Supports blur-up placeholder images introduced in Next.js 11.0.0 out of the box (with optional image transformations)
 * Is fully typed and exposes [relevant types](#types).